-A beautiful feeling of gratitude for atmosphere of garden and woods in the back of garage and of being rid of a feeling or always wanting to be somewhere else.
+A beautiful feeling of gratitude for atmosphere of garden and woods in the back of garage and of being rid of a feeling of always wanting to be somewhere else.
 Observed tiny insect like a miniature darning needle but wings (transparent) more like a butterfly.
-Tiny ball shaped head red - undulating black tail - only about an inch long - maybe Miss Marianne Moore will know its name - rare feeling of calm similar to morning a week ago Sunday when this spot as alive with birds - went through the whole lesson on SOUL in Christian Science Quarterly and enjoyed it more than I can remember a similar session.
-(TM 120)
+Tiny ball shaped head red - undulating black tail - only about an inch long - maybe Miss Marianne Moore will know its name - rare feeling of calm similar to morning a week ago Sunday when this spot as alive with birds - went through the whole lesson on SOUL in Christian Science Quarterly and enjoyed it more than I can remember a similar session (TM 120)

 This is followed by 'One of most transcendental experiences [I] ever remember', an account of watching a young girl riding her horse bareback.
-Being where one is; rejecting the nothingness that is - between these formulae is the space of Cornell's work, a space in which mind, in binding material into remembrance, achieves a balance.
+Being where one is; rejecting the nothingness that is - between these seemingly paradoxical formulae is the space of Cornell's work, a space in which mind both celebrates the immanence of the world and rejects it as illusion, instead binding material into the abstract categories of 'soul', 'mind' or remembrance.
 The 'gratitude' here is part of a pattern constantly reiterated in Cornell's Christian Science lexicon - 'tension' or a 'crowded' mood resolved in a 'clearing' followed by 'gratitude' (most baldly 'Gratitude for MIND', TM 454).